spiral/docs/basic/configuration.md

 ];
 ```

-Identically, you can edit any configuration for any of the components.
+Identically, you can edit any configuration for any of component.
 For example we can change default http headers
 via `app/config/http.php`:

 ```php